 In 1909, the eastern half of what’s now Hancock Park (east of Seward Street) was annexed by Los Angeles as the Colegrove Addition.
 Nearby Hollywood was annexed in 1910.
 By then, Hancock’s oil wells were producing such viscous petroleum that oil production was no longer profitable, and in 1916, George Hancock donated 9.3 hectares of land around the tar pits to Los Angeles County which, like the nearby neighborhood, is also known as Hancock Park.
 In 1919 he began subdividing most of the rest of his land into residential lots.

 WILSHIRE COUNTRY CLUB

 Sumner Hunt (Bradbury Building, Ebell of Los Angeles, Jordan High School, Southwest Museum) and S.R.
-Brun designed the club house.
-It is as private country club with no apparent consideration provided for pedestrians so I attempted to walk up the driveway and was rebuffed by security before I could even ask whether or not I might take a picture of the historic building.
-Something to consider before attempting to visit — there’s also a prohibition against dungarees on the grounds.
+Brun designed the clubhouse.
+It is a private country club with no apparent consideration provided for pedestrians so I attempted to walk up the driveway and was rebuffed by security before I could even ask whether or not I might take a picture of the historic building.
+Something to consider before attempting to visit — there’s also a prohibition against dungarees on the grounds that I provocatively violated.

 LOS ANGELES TENNIS CLUB

 The Los Angeles Tennis Club tennis club also opened in 1920, near the country club, on Clinton Street.
-It’s also private and although it used to be Gonzi’s voting place, no one inside buzzed us in so were were only able to walk around its perimeter.
+It’s also private and although it used to be Gonzi’s voting place, no one inside buzzed us in, so were were only able to poke around its perimeter.